MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 If you want to create dataflows in the Power Platform environment a Power Apps (per user or per app) license is required.

-If you want to create analytical dataflows that store data in your organization's Azure Data Lake storage Gen2 account, you or your Administrator will need access to an Azure subscription and an Azure Data Lake Gen2 storage account.
+If you want to create analytical dataflows that store data in your organization's Azure Data Lake Storage Gen2 account, you or your administrator will need access to an Azure subscription and an Azure Data Lake Storage Gen2 account.

 ## Premium features